hiqdev/hidev/docs/GettingStarted.md

 Hidev and plugins are installed with composer.

-Hidev can be installed globally:
+Globally:

 composer global require hiqdev/hidev

 Or locally at every project with require-dev in composer.json file, which is preffered cause this way you can have different set of plugins for that project.

-You better have both.
+It's better to have both.
 Globally installed hidev will look for locally installed hidev and run it instead when run from any project directory.
+So you can type just hidev (I prefer alias h in my shell) to run local vendor/bin/hidev.

 ## Hidev's directory